aiidateam/aiida-net-ansible/README.md

 8. The following tasks are currently manual:

-- `sudo a2dissite 000-default` to disable this config which also runs on port 80 (not sure why/when this is created?)
+- `sudo a2dissite 000-default` to disable this config which also runs on port 80 and overrides the actual site config at `/etc/apache2/sites-available/vhosts.conf` (not sure why/when this is created?)

 - (optional) ensure all folders/files are owned by the wordpress user